MiCh4n/k8s-sea/README.md

-# Go app to show k8s
+# app to show k8s